NOI-SL/contest-solutions/README.md

     For example the branch for 2019 screening test would be ``2019/screening-test``
 2. **Github Releases**
     You can go to the releases page and download the zip files created for each contest.

+## Accessing the solutions from 2023
+1. **Repository Branches**
+    You can switch to the 2023 branch .
+    In there you can find the directory relevant to each contest.
+    For example the directory  for 2023 January practice test would be ``January``

 ## Compiling & Running